 The Financial Burden of Caregiving

-Knowing that incontinence supplies covered by Medicaid are available to you can take a weight off one’s shoulders – and that improves outcomes for all involved.
+Knowing that catheters and incontinence supplies may be covered by Medicaid can take a weight off one’s shoulders.
+That may help improve outcomes for all involved.